ikivanc/OCRVisualizer/README.md

 * You can see extracted text over your original document
 * You can extract full text as output
 * You extract Key-Value Pairs
+* Better results with new preview OCR engine (through "Recognize Text", only in English)

 ## Run Executable File
 If you would like to test OCR visualizer on your local, download Setup File and update with your `subscription Key` and `endpoint` in `OCR Settings`.
 After defining your endpoint you can visualize your OCR documents via `Browse`.